jul0105/last-byte.github.io/_posts/2019-04-03-angr-introduction-part2.1.md

 ![ssod6]({{site.baseurl}}/img/ssod6.png)

 It worked!
 So cool!
+It gave us the solution in a little more than 6 seconds on a virtual machine.
 And that's how you use angr in a real CTF, see you at the next post :)